-Algonquin Park is Ontario’s oldest and largest Provincial Park.
-There’s an abundance of hiking opportunities to choose from.
-Trailheads for 15 trails are on the main Highway 60 Parkway Corridor making it easy to get to great hiking.
+Algonquin Park, Ontario’s oldest and largest Provincial Park, has lots of hiking opportunities to choose from.
+It’s easy to get to great hiking with the trailheads for 15 trails on the main Highway 60 Parkway Corridor.

 Best Trails in Algonquin Park

 - Whiskey Rapids Trail

 - Centennial Ridges Trail